carlosedp/dcca-server-OTP/Readme.md

 ## Monitoring and Running on Docker

 The server exposes Prometheus metrics for the BEAM VM and the application at <http://localhost:9000/metrics>.
-There are some BEAM dashboards for Grafana available at <https://github.com/deadtrickster/beam-dashboards>.
+There are some  Grafana dashboards included that were sourced from <https://github.com/deadtrickster/beam-dashboards>.

 ![image](img/monitoring.png)